henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

 ## Project Abstract

-This project is a web-based, tablet-friendly "fill-in-the-phrase" story game designed for children, with special considerations regarding players who use Augmentative and Alternatve Communication (ACC).
-In order to promote social inclusion and empathy, the game is offered in two modes -External AAC Tablet/Voice Control and Built in AAC Tablet- which provides a turn taken function that allows AAC users to communicate without feeling rushed.
+This project is a web-based, tablet-friendly "cloze phrase(*)" style story game designed for children to learn how to collaborate, with special considerations regarding players who use Augmentative and Alternative Communication (ACC).
+In order to promote social inclusion and empathy, the game relies on teammates all communicating and working as a team in order to get the phrase correct.
+This is done so AAC users don't feel left behind and are actively needed in the group.
 An embedded or easily accessible AAC-friendly interface ensures minimal screen switching and enables easy participation.
-The interface dynamically indicates when a child is composing an answer, fostering understanding and patience among all players.
-Through simple, age-appropriate prompts, lively visuals, and a responsive layout, the game creates an engaging, accessible environment that supports the growth of both verbal communicators and children who require additional support.
+The interface dynamically indicates when a child is selecting their answer.

 ## High Level Requirement